 14) Join Guanajuato’s Famous Night Walk: Callejoneadas

-It’s equal parts comedy show, cultural tour, and musical performance, all while slowly ambling around town.
-It’s become somewhat of a tradition among things to do in Guanajuato.
+This night stroll through Guanajuato is equal parts comedy show, cultural tour, and musical performance, all while slowly ambling around town.
+It’s become a tradition among things to do in Guanajuato.

 Do beware that these evening strolls are only in Spanish.
 It can still be enjoyable for the atmosphere, night sights, songs, and certain jokes that can be picked up by body language and social cues.
-But you’ll likely miss out on the storytelling and many of the punchlines.
-These nightly strolls can be hit or miss too, as each tour is entirely different so it really depends on the personality of the guides.
+But non-Spanish speakers will likely miss out on the storytelling and many of the punchlines.
+Guanajuato’s nightly strolls can be hit or miss too, as each tour is entirely different.
+Enjoyment can really depend on the personality of the guides.

 15) Wander Around the Sprawling Hacienda San Gabriel de Barrera